FlowShield/flowshield/ca/README.md

 - Started as root CA, TLS service will self sign certificate.
 - When starting as an intermediate CA, the TLS service needs to request the root CA signing certificate as its own CA certificate.

-Start command：`zaca tls`，Default listening port 8081
+Start command：`CA tls`，Default listening port 8081

 ### OCSP service

 OCSP online certificate status is used to query the certificate status information.
 OCSP returns the certificate online status information to quickly check whether the certificate has expired, whether it has been revoked and so on.

-Start command：`zaca ocsp`，Default listening port 8082
+Start command：`CA ocsp`，Default listening port 8082

 ### API service

 Provide CA center API service, which can be accessed after the service is started`http://localhost:8080/swagger/index.html`，View API documentation.

-Start command：`zaca api`，Default listening port 8080
+Start command：`CA api`，Default listening port 8080